-- Applicants must not have had a script or contributed any written words, to any fiction material originally produced for and aired on television or distributed over-the-top (digitally) prior to the date of entry.
+- Applicants must not have had a script, or contributed any written words, to any fiction material originally produced for and aired on television or distributed over-the-top (digitally) prior to date of entry.
 This includes any credit as story editor; script supervisor; or writer assistant.

 - Material that has previously been sold or is currently under option may not be submitted.